-- Official transcripts from all prior undergraduate and graduate study.
+- Official transcripts from all prior undergraduate and graduate studies

-- One letter of recommendation from an employer, professor or another in a position to evaluate your professional and academic potential.
+- One letter of recommendation from an employer, professor or another individual in a position to evaluate your professional and academic potential

-- A statement of purpose that addresses your motivation for joining the program; your prior experience with language, international populations, education, and any other relevant areas; and your future career goals.
+- A statement of purpose that addresses your future goals and motivation for joining the program; your prior experience with language, international populations, education, and any other relevant areas

 - A résumé

-- TOEFL iBT, IELTS, MAT or GRE score, as needed.
+- TOEFL iBT, IELTS, MAT or GRE scores, as needed

 Program requirements for all areas of study can be found in the online Catalog.

 As part of a new federal regulation focusing on Title IV programs, the University of Dayton is providing required information about how our non-degree programs lead to gainful employment in recognized careers.
 Download gainful employment information for the Teaching English to Speakers of Other Languages (TESOL) Certificate program.